physionetchallenges/physionetchallenges.github.io/2024/index.md

 ## <a name="algorithms"></a> Algorithms

-For each ECG recording, your algorithm must reconstruct the ECG waveform from the image of the ECG waveform and/or provide the class or classes for the image.
+For each ECG recording, your algorithm must digitize ECG image, i.e., reconstruct the ECG waveform from the ECG image, and/or to classify the ECG image.
 Teams can choose to complete either task or both tasks.

 We implemented example algorithms in [MATLAB](https://github.com/physionetchallenges/matlab-example-2024) and [Python](https://github.com/physionetchallenges/python-example-2024).
 Other implementation languages will be considered upon request.
 The code repositories contain details for the examples and other helpful scripts and functions.
 These examples were not designed to perform well but to provide minimal working examples of how to work with the data for the Challenge task.